SaiSuvamPatnaik/First_Package/README.md

     import 'package:trial_package/trial_package.dart';

-4. Now You Free to use.
+4. Now You are Free use.

 5. Just Include this code inside the onTap() Function